A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Problem Formulation

 Ordinarily, the SCED problem is formulated by restricting the flows to be within the normal operating zone.
 This is done by including constraints of the form: $|f_{ij}| \leq \zeta^n$ for all $(i,j) \in \set{L}$.
-However, such an approach may prove to be less economical in a power system where a significant portion of the generation is from intermittent generators such as wind and solar.
-Due to large variability in intermittent generation, the flows within the system exhibit large fluctuations, thereby increasing the probability of lines operating in emergency zones.
-To address this, we present a SCED formulation which aims to minimize the number of lines operating in the emergency zones in addition to minimizing the operating cost.
+Since the system can operate reliably even if the flow on transmission lines is outside the normal zone for short periods, accommodating the ability to operate outside the normal zone can help reduce the overall cost of operations.
+The perceived economic advantages are higher in power systems where a significant portion of the generation is from intermittent generators such as wind and solar.
+With large variability in the intermittent generation, the flows within the system exhibit large fluctuations, thereby increasing the probability of lines operating in emergency zones.
+A SCED model can accommodate the ability to operate outside the normal zone by simply relaxing the constraint $|f_{ij}| \leq \zeta^n$ and penalizing the amount of flow beyond the limit $\zeta^n$ for all $(i,j) \in \set{L}$.
+However, such an approach fails to account for the presence of different operating zones that dictate a power systems operator's response in case of a failure.
+Therefore, explicitly capturing the zone of operation of each line is desirable.
+Furthermore, since operating outside the normal zone increases the failure risk of a line, we desire to minimize the total number of lines operating in emergency zones.
+With this in mind, we present a SCED formulation which aims to minimize the number of lines operating in the emergency zones in addition to minimizing the operating cost.

 In this regard, we consider that the flow beyond $\zeta_{ij}^s$ is unacceptable from a system reliability perspective.
 This restriction is imposed in our dispatch model as explicit constraints:

 To capture the number of lines operating in the emergency zones, we denote by $\set{E}^\ell$ and $\set{E}^s$ the sets of lines that are operating beyond the normal and LTE threshold values, respectively.
 These sets are defined as